imdrasil/jennifer.cr/docs/model_mapping.md

 All defined mapping properties are accessible via `COLUMNS_METADATA` constant and `::columns_tuple` method.

-**Important restriction** - model with no primary field is not allowed for now.

 It may be useful to have one parent class for all your models - just make it abstract and everything will work well:

 ```crystal